 All interviews followed a similar format using an interview guide that was developed with a list of questions and discussion topics to steer the discussions.
 Stakeholders were advised that CAT is in the process of updating its TDP, a 10-year planning document that serves to guide investments, provide direction on future initiatives, and respond to community needs.
 Respondents were thanked for their participation and advised that, as CAT prepares to update its guidance documents, their participation would be critical to helping develop insights and identify trends.
 Each respondent was asked to provide their perspective and insights as a stakeholder from their individual vantage point.
-Respondents were advised that the interview would ask for their perception of transit, how much awareness there is in Collier County about public transportation, which mobility improvements they would be funded.
+Respondents were advised that the interview would ask for their perception of transit, how much awareness there is in Collier County about public transportation, which mobility improvements they would prefer to see in Collier County, who should benefit from mobility improvements, and how it should be funded.